Clffordojuka/Tinymlops/README.md

 ### Train

-Trains the model from a config file and produces:
+Trains a model from a config file and produces:

 * checkpoint
 * training metrics
+* normalization statistics
 * console training logs

 ### Evaluate